ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     **RESTARTERRORBLOCKING** in the CHANGEVARS file zeroes all the blocking arrays and starts again from that point in the calculation.

+**SHIFTERRORBLOCKING** [OFF]
+    Default= ShiftErrorblocking.true.
+    This can be used to turn off the default error blocking of the shift values.
+    This only starts when the shift begins to vary, and may be restarted or the current SHIFTBLOCKINGANALYSIS file printed at that point using CHANGEVARS.

 **VERTEX** [**EVERY** n]
     Log the vertex MC with :math:`\tilde{E}` every n (real) cycles and/or log the vertex MC contribution every cycle.
 Setting